Samzyre/darkiota-theme/README.md

 A theme that combines ideas and thoughts into something, just can't quite put my finger on it.
 Nothing is perfect but I think it's getting somewhere.

 If you give it a go, please consider letting me know what you think.
-Thoughts for improvements, changes or new ideas, all feedback is welcome!
+All feedback is welcome! :)

 **Version 2.0** brings two new theme variations focused on syntax.
 While the variants